Track mileage automatically

 Even though grey fleet vehicles are employee-owned, employers remain responsible for tax compliance and duty of care.
 Employers must ensure accurate mileage records are kept if mileage is reimbursed, verify drivers have a valid licence, business-use insurance, and a valid MOT, and maintain a clear policy defining what counts as business mileage.

 Grey fleet management is typically handled by the employer, even though employees use their own vehicles for work.
-Responsibility often sits with fleet managers, HR, finance, or operations teams, depending on company size.
-Effective grey fleet management includes verifying driving licences, checking business-use insurance, ensuring MOT compliance, managing mileage reimbursement, and maintaining accurate records to meet HMRC and duty-of-care requirements.
+Responsibility often sits with fleet managers, HR, finance, or operations teams.
+In practice, it involves tracking mileage accurately, managing reimbursements, checking drivers have valid licenses and business insurance and keeping clear records to ensure employees are paid correctly, and admin stays simple.

 Tired of logging mileage by hand?